Aeorsyn/android_build/README.md

 ## Android Build System

-forked from kxzxxx/android_build just incase this method for 14.1 evet disapears in the future
+forked from kxzxxx/android_build just incase this method for building 14.1 on wsl ever disapears in the future

 Use dx desuger toolchain instead of Jack & Jill